Gender Budgeting from Theory to Action

 This project has been developed by learning from best practice examples across the UK and internationally.

 Over the course of the next three years we will work with women, women’s rights organisations and others in civil society to use gender budget analysis tools to support local and national campaigning efforts that seek to reduce inequalities.
-We will offer a range of participatory training tailored to fit the groups needs, facilitating spaces for groups to come together and share knowledge and develop campaigns.
+We will offer a range of participatory training and workshops tailored to fit the groups needs, facilitating spaces for groups to come together and share knowledge and develop campaigns.

 Why is this project important?